Gaganjitkaur/usgbc/README.md

 # usgbc
-This is my first repository.
+This is my first repositroy .
+I am Gaganjit Kaur.